 The network then selects the top handful of companies to give 7-minute pitches, each hoping to convince the audience of a £1m investment.
 Among its successful alumni is Bean, a personal finance app that was acquired last year by online giant CompareTheMarket.com.

-Of the lucky few picked that day, the majority were business-to-business fintech companies.* Several explained their products relied on distributed ledger technology (a version of blockchain).
-One founder said his payment solution had been used at the Grammy awards.
+Of the lucky few selected at the last meeting, the majority are business-to-business fintech companies.* Several explain that their products rely on distributed ledger technology (a version of blockchain).
+One founder says his payment solution has even been used at the Grammy awards.

 The event’s name comes from the hit TV program Dragons Den, where eccentric inventors pitch wacky ideas to notable business leaders.
 But Angel’s Den is a real-life version that plays out every month in Central London.
 It also feels distinctly like speed “dating” for startups — even down to the warm wine.

-It’s clear why Dragon’s Den makes such good TV now; there’s something weirdly captivating about seeing founders present themselves to a sea of hungry investors.
+It's clear why Dragon’s Den makes such good TV now; there’s something weirdly captivating about founders presenting themselves to a sea of hungry investors.
 It’s also a snapshot of what goes into fintech deals every day around the world and the arduous reality of fundraising.

 It’s almost a necessary evil for founders to secure backing, and for investors to find their golden ticket.
-Indeed, one longstanding veteran of the club that Sifted met said two of his three investments had secured lucrative exits.
+Indeed, one longstanding club veteran that Sifted interviewed said two of his three investments had secured lucrative exits.

 Angel investing - why do it?

-Although fintech has attracted more money in the UK than any other industry, studies show 75% of the funds have been concentrated into just 22 companies.
+Although fintech has attracted more money in the UK than any other industry, 61% of the funds have been concentrated into just 22 companies according to Dealroom.
 That leaves something of a shortfall for smaller newcomers, who must fight to be seen amid the high-profile challenger banks and dominant payment solutions.

 While there are dedicated early-stage funds, crowdfunding sites and accelerators, attracting seed money in Europe often falls on angel investors.
 Even the British Business Bank is not active in this space, while its subsidiary Angel Co-Fund, has only backed 18 seed rounds across 49 investments.